PSR794/VDP/README.md

 # VDP
-Virtual Drawing Pad by OpenCV and Numpy ok
+* Virtual Drawing Pad by OpenCV and Numpy